withastro/roadmap/proposals/0030-markdoc.md

 - **Create an `@astrojs/markdoc` integration** that adds `.mdoc` support to content collections.
 - **Support Astro components and server-rendered UI components** (React, Vue, Svelte, etc) within Markdoc files.
 Note this leaves client-rendered UI components out-of-scope (see non-goals).
 - **Benchmark Markdoc performance against Markdown and MDX** at 1k and 10k documents.
 This addresses problem (1) from the previous section.
-Metrics to compare:
-  - SSG build time and memory usage when using plain text, Astro components, and UI framework components like React.
-  - SSR render time for the same use cases.

 # Non-goals